nalej/docs/onpremise/prerequisites.md

 --destination /tmp/nalej-edge/
 ```

-Where `/tmp/nalej-edge/` is the folder where everything will be stored, and as such can be modified.
+Here, `/tmp/nalej-edge/` is the folder where everything will be stored, and as such can be modified.

-In order to run the script for updating Persistent Volume (that is, Kubernetes' persistent storage), the **Python YAML library** will also be required.

 ### List of required components for a Nalej Platform installation

+The following is the list of tools that will be downloaded (but not installed yet) after executing that last command.

 - nalej-bus
   - pulsar